Yandex Cloud

 Restoring a cluster from a backupRestoring a cluster from a backup

 When you restore a cluster from a backup, you create a new cluster with the backup data.
-If your cloud does not have sufficient resources to create such a cluster, you will not be able to restore your data from the backup.
-The average backup restore speed is 10 MBps per database core.
+If your cloud lacks resources to create such a cluster, you will not be able to restore your data from the backup.
+The average backup recovery speed is 10 MBps per database core.

-You can restore either a single shard or the whole cluster.
+You can restore an individual shard or the whole cluster.

 Before you begin, assign the following roles to your Yandex Cloud account: